matklad/notablog/README.md

 # This is not a blog

+## Thu Jan 28 11:45:45 MSK 2016

+It dawned on me that

+1. GCC is implemented in C++
+2. Clang is implemented in C++
+3. HotSpot is implemented in C++
+4. Python is implemented in C
+5. Ruby is implemeted in C
+6. V8 is implemented in C++
+7. PHP is implemented in C

+I don't know what language is .NET implemented in, but I guess that significant part of it is C++.

+I hope Rust will change it in several decades =)

 ## Mon Jan 11 17:43:03 MSK 2016

 I think one of the most compelling features of Emacs is its universal text